Dissolved oxygen in lake habitats

 Although all forms of aquatic life need DO, not all need the same amount.
 Fish like largemouth bass, longear sunfish and bluegill all require specific levels of DO and the right temperatures to survive.
 Bottom dwellers like aquatic worms and bacteria are less picky.
 They can live with almost no oxygen, and some bacteria are specialized to live without any.

 In general, the following amounts of DO are necessary for life:

 Bottom feeders, crabs, oysters and worms need minimal amounts of oxygen (1-6 mg/L), while shallow water fish need higher levels (4-15 mg/L).

 Dissolved oxygen cannot reach the very bottom of the lake.
 That is why fish can only live in limited portions of the water — and that portion depends on the lake’s DO content.
-The Lilly Center research team takes mesasures for DO during summer lake sampling, conducted on 14 local lakes from June-September every year!
+The Lilly Center research team takes measures for DO during summer lake sampling, conducted on 14 local lakes from June-September every year!
 In 2022, here are the averages of what we found:

 Did you know that by reducing the amount of material decomposing at the bottom of a lake, we can slow that use of oxygen and make more room in the lake for fish to inhabit in the summer?
 Plants are an important part of a lake’s ecosystem, but too many of them can result in too little DO for other aquatic life.